 When he was a baby.
 I was old enough to push him out in his pram (baby carriage) and at least we knew where he was.

 Were there any foods that Davy disliked and what would happen when that food was served?

 He hated rice pudding because he didn’t like the skin that formed on top and we had a crying session every time it was served.

 What would aggravate you the most about Davy?

-We all went to bed at the same time, and mother said I could come downstairs when the others where asleep (since I was the oldest).
+We all went to bed at the same time and mother said I could come downstairs when the others were asleep (since I was the oldest).
 David had story after story read to him and I ended up falling asleep before him!